Jonathan Kashanian: Career

-In 2004, on Channel 5, Kashanian participated in the fifth edition of Grande Fratello and won the reality show with 38% of the vote.
+In 2004, on Canale 5, Kashanian participated in the fifth edition of Grande Fratello and won the reality show with 38% of the vote.
 In 2005 he was in the jury of Sei un mito on Canale 5.

 For three years (2005-08), Kashanian was a host of Modeland, a fashion segment on All Music.
 From 2006 to 2016 he appeared on Verissimo, first as a regular guest, then later as an envoy, columnist, fashion expert, stylist and makeover designer.

 In 2007 he takes part in the film by 2061: An Exceptional Year.
 He moved to La7 as a commentator on Pietro Chiambretti's talkshow, Markette - Tutto fa brodo in TV, which was succeeded in 2009 by Chiambretti Night on Italia 1.
 In 2010 he participated in a cameo in the film A Natale mi sposo directed by Paolo Costella.

 In 2018 he participated as a contestant in the thirteenth edition of L'isola dei famosi, hosted by Alessia Marcuzzi and aired on Canale 5, ranking fifth, being eliminated with 70% of the votes.

 He is currently a radio host for RTL 102.5.